 The new generation of Iranians is pushing for adjustment and transformation.
 Some even call themselves Persian people rather than ‘Iranian’.
 Strict enforcement can no longer police everything and the current President, Hassan Rouhani (who even takes to Twitter) seems to be paving the way for better lines of communication with the Supreme Leader.

 It summed up how I felt about Iran – that the once glorious traditions and wonders of the old civilisation of ancient Persia (the biggest the world has ever seen) will one day really break through the dark cloak of a repressive regime and be even more alive than they already are.

 Travel to Iran remembering that the people are not always representative of their government.

-Visit Iran knowing that there’s ancient Persia AND Iran’s modern history.
+Visit Iran knowing that there are remnants of ancient Persia AND Iran’s modern history.

 It’s not fair to judge Iran solely on the negative things we hear.
 This is a country of vast landscape and tales of empire; an Islamic country that still retains a national language; a country that preserves old arts, national treasures and royal heritage.
 If there’s one thing the current regime didn’t destroy, it was the country’s remarkable history.
 Those little romanticised elements of a golden age can be sought out all over.

 This region of the world was once home to vast Empire between 1100BC to 550BC.
 It wasn’t until the 7th Century that the First Persian Empire (The Achaemenid Empire 550–330 BC) came about, led by Cyrus the Great.